Arturo Luz: Later career

 Luz produced art pieces through a disciplined economy of means.
 His early drawings were described as "playful linear works" influenced by Paul Klee.
 His best masterpieces were minimalist, geometric abstracts, alluding to the modernist "virtues" of competence, order and elegance; and had been further described as evoking universal reality and mirrors an aspiration for an acme of true Asian modernity.

 From 1976 to 1986, Luz served as the first director of the Metropolitan Museum of Manila and is a frequent participant of exhibits held at the museum.
 He owned the Luz Gallery, which according to the National Commission for Culture and the Arts "professionalized the art gallery as an institution".

 Personal life

-Arturo was married to Teresita Ojeda (February 16, 1930 – April 28, 2019), with whom he had 4 daughters, including the late singer Paola Luz, (February 11, 1964, – August 26, 1991) at age 27, and former actress and model Angela Luz.
-He has a granddaughter named Paulina Sotto, the daughter of Angela Luz.
+Arturo was married to Teresita Ojeda (February 16, 1930 – April 28, 2019), with whom he had 4 daughters, including singer Paola Luz (February 11, 1964, – August 26, 1991) and former actress and model Angela Luz.
+He has a granddaughter named Paulina Sotto, the daughter of Angela Luz, who would also become a visual artist.